opencomputeproject/SAI-Challenger/usecases/README.md

 ![saic-physical-dut-sw-tgen](../img/saic-physical-dut-sw-tgen.svg)

-## Physical DUT self-contained testbed with SW Traffic Generator
+## Physical DUT, self-contained testbed with SW Traffic Generator
 This is a variation on the previous use-case [Physical DUT, SW Traffic Generator](#physical-dut-sw-traffic-generator), but is entirely self-contained on the physical DUT.
 >**Note:** This has not been tried yet.
 This is a concept only.
-Details of running SAI CHallenger on a DUT are TBD.
+Details of running SAI Challenger on a DUT are TBD.
+It should be straightforward.

 Summary:
 * SAI-Challenger runs on the DUT itself